The Ultimate Guide On TikTok For Business In 2022

 From there, you can export your results to CSV for management in your CRM.
 Plus, you can also use InfluenceGrid to find validated email addresses for some influencers, which you can then use to reach out to them and make contact.

 These features can help you connect with the right influencers and save time during your searches.
 By eliminating results that aren’t a good fit, you can make your influencer searches much more efficient.
+Once you have found the right influencers to work with, the next step would be to create a contract and layout the terms of the collaboration.
+You can then send a brief and ask for an online invoice to keep track of things.

 Search TikTok Hashtags